Toggle Location Modal

 Diagnosis

-Visual acuity test, dilated eye examination, retinal examination, Tonometry
+Visual acuity test, slit lamp test, dilated eye examination, retinal exam, tonometry

-Cataract usually develop due to the natural aging process of the eye.
-The eye's lens is made up of proteins arranged in a specific way to keep it clear and allow light to pass through.
-As we age, these proteins may clump together and form cloudy areas on the lens.
-It is common in older adults and can be treated with cataract surgery.
+The condition usually develops as part of the natural ageing process.
+The lens of the eye is composed of proteins that are normally arranged to keep it clear and allow light to pass through.
+As people age, these proteins can clump together, creating cloudy spots on the lens.

-1. Nuclear Cataract: This type affects the centre of the lens and is often associated with ageing.
-It causes gradual vision loss and can make it difficult to see objects up close.
+2. Nuclear Cataract: This occurs in the centre of the lens and is commonly associated with ageing.
+It leads to gradual vision loss, making it harder to see objects up close.

-3. Posterior Subcapsular Cataract: This type of cataract forms at the back of the lens, just beneath the lens capsule.
-It usually develops more rapidly and can cause problems reading small print or seeing clearly in bright light.
-People with diabetes or who take certain medications, such as steroids, may be at a higher risk of developing this type of cataract.
+3. Posterior Subcapsular Cataract: This type develops at the back of the lens, just beneath the lens capsule, and tends to progress more rapidly.
+It can make reading small print or seeing in bright light difficult.
+Individuals with diabetes or those taking steroids are at higher risk for this type.

 Senile cataracts progress through distinct stages, each marked by specific changes in vision and lens opacity.
-Understanding these stages of senile cataract can shed light on the evolving nature of this age-related eye condition.
+These stages are:

 1. Initial Stage: In this earliest phase, lens clouding is minimal, causing negligible vision disruption.
 Patients might not even notice symptoms, attributing minor changes in eyesight to age or other factors.